-- 1. Ensure street trees are prioritised in the master planning of new areas and retain mature trees where possible. - 2.
+- 1. Ensure street trees are prioritised in the master-planning of new areas and retain mature trees where possible. - 2.
 Ensure an adequate amount of open space is identified to meet population growth in new areas. - 3.
-Work with developers to restore local waterways and riparian vegetation and provide detention basins to manage water in the urban landscape. - 4.
+Work with developers to restore local waterways and riparian vegetation. - 4.
 Promote Biodiversity Stewardship Agreements and offset schemes and investigate the retention of water in the landscape.